FHA offers home renovation help

-Certain types of projects may be ineligible for 203(k) financing, says John Thomas, a Certified Mortgage Planner with Primary Residential Mortgage, Inc. in New Castle, Del.
+Certain types of projects may be ineligible for 203(k) financing, says John Thomas, a certified mortgage planner with Primary Residential Mortgage, Inc. in Newark, Del.

 "No major structural repairs can be undertaken with a Streamline 203(k) such as putting on a new addition or fixing a cracked foundation," Thomas says.
 "But you can repair the roof, do plumbing repairs and even add an attached garage."